saybuser/SCIPPlan/README.md

 ```bash
 scipplan -D navigation -I 1
 ```
-which will run the 1st instance of the navigation domain using the ODEs as the transition function.
+which will run the 1st instance of the navigation domain using the ODEs as the transition function with the help of SymPy [6].
 Similarly, the command
 ```bash
 scipplan -D navigation -I 1 --provide-sols
 ```